 That is a lot of bucks.

-Posted in "Single State Agency", Accountability, Alliance, Behavioral health, CenterPoint, DHHS, Division of Medical Assistance, DMA Clinical Policies, ECBH, Federal Law, Health Care Providers and Services, Jurisdiction, KC v.
-Shipman, Legal Analysis, Legislation, Local Management Entity, MCO, MCO Communication Bulletin, Medicaid, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, North Carolina, OAH, Provider Medicaid Contracts, Termination of Medicaid Contract
+Posted in "Single State Agency", Accountability, Alliance, Behavioral health, CenterPoint, Division of Medical Assistance, DMA Clinical Policies, ECBH, Federal Law, Health Care Providers and Services, Jurisdiction, KC v.
+Shipman, Legal Analysis, Legislation, Local Management Entity, MCO, MCO Communication Bulletin, Medicaid, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, OAH, Provider Medicaid Contracts, Termination of Medicaid Contract

-Tags: Behavioral health, DHHS, Division of Medical Assistance, DMA, Federal law, Federal Medicaid law, Health care provider, Innovations Waiver, KC v.
-Shipman, Managed Care Organizations, MCO, MCO Communication Bulletin, Medicaid, Medicaid Services, North Carolina, North Carolina Department of Health and Human Services, Single state agency, Social Security Act, termination of Medicaid contracts
+Tags: Behavioral health, Division of Medical Assistance, DMA, Federal law, Federal Medicaid law, Health care provider, Innovations Waiver, KC v.
+Shipman, Managed Care Organizations, MCO, MCO Communication Bulletin, Medicaid, Medicaid Services, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, Single state agency, Social Security Act, termination of Medicaid contracts